rcgray/free-genai-bootcamp-2025/opea-comps/backend/README.md

 This is a simplified implementation of a ChatQnA service that communicates with a llama.cpp server to provide LLM capabilities.
 It's designed to provide a backend API for our Streamlit frontend application.

+## Overview

+The ChatQnA backend service acts as a bridge between the Streamlit frontend and the llama.cpp server that runs the LLM model.
+It handles API requests, formats prompts for the LLM, and returns responses to the frontend in a standardized format.

 ## Features

 - Simple FastAPI-based service for chat completion
 - Docker Compose setup for easy deployment
 - Integration with local GGUF models via llama.cpp
 - Support for streaming responses
-- Compatible with our upcoming Streamlit frontend
+- Compatible with our Streamlit frontend

 ## Directory Structure